rumca-js/awesome-crawler/README.md

 * [StormCrawler](http://github.com/DigitalPebble/storm-crawler/) - An open source collection of resources for building low-latency, scalable web crawlers on Apache Storm
 * [Spark-Crawler](https://github.com/USCDataScience/sparkler) - Evolving Apache Nutch to run on Spark.
 * [webBee](https://github.com/pkwenda/webBee) - A DFS web spider.
-* [spider-flow](https://github.com/ssssssss-team/spider-flow) - A visual spider framework, it's so good that you don't need to write any code to crawl the website.
 * [Norconex Web Crawler](https://github.com/Norconex/collector-http) - Norconex HTTP Collector is a full-featured web crawler (or spider) that can manipulate and store collected data into a repository of your choice (e.g. a search engine).
 Can be used as a stand alone application or be embedded into Java applications.
 * [Marginalia search](https://github.com/MarginaliaSearch/MarginaliaSearch) - Marginalia search crawler
 * [Scrapegraph-ai](https://github.com/VinciGit00/Scrapegraph-ai) - Norconex HTTP Collector is a full-featured web crawler (or spider) that can manipulate and store collected data into a repository of your choice (e.g. a search engine).
 Can be used as a stand alone application or be embedded into Java applications.